dime-worldbank/ulex/README.md

     or area are searched for.
-For example, if a user says `crash near garden on thika road`, the algorithm may extract multiple landmarks with the name `garden`, none of which are near thika road.
-It will then search for all landmarks that contain `garden` in them (e.g., `garden city mall`) that are near thika road.
+For example, if a user says `crash near garden on thika road`, the algorithm may extract multiple landmarks with the name `garden`, none of which are near Thika road.
+It will then search for all landmarks that contain `garden` in them (e.g., `garden city mall`) that are near Thika road.
 4. If two roads are mentioned, the algorithm extracts the intersection of the roads.

+*Determine unique location*

-After extracting landmarks, the algorithm chooses the correct landmark using a series of steps.
+After extracting landmarks, the algorithm seeks to identify a single location using a series of steps.
 These steps consider a defined list of event words (eg, for road traffic crashes, these could include ‘crash’, ‘accident’, ‘overturn’, etc), whether the user mentions a junction word (e.g., ‘junction’ or ‘intersection’) and a list of prepositions.
 Certain prepositions are given precedent over others to distinguish between locations indicating the location of an event versus locations further away that provide additional context; for example, `at` takes higher precedence that `towards`.
-The following main series of steps are used in the following order
+The following main series of steps are used in the following order:

-1. Locations that follow the pattern \[even word\] \[preposition\]
+1. Locations that follow the pattern \[event word\] \[preposition\]
     \[location\] are extracted.
 2. Locations that follow the pattern \[preposition\] \[location\] are extracted.
 If multiple occurrences, the location near the higher order preposition is used.
 If a tie, the location closest to the event word is used.
-TODO: parameterize which should be
-    prioritized: (1) location to event word or (2) preposition priority.
-    Which one should we default and which should be tie-breaker?
-Not obvious, for example: `accident towards thika mall at garden city`.
 3. If a junction word is used, two roads are mentioned, and the two roads intersect once, the intersection point is used.
-4. The location closest to the event word is used.
+4. The location closest to the event word within the text is used.
 5. If the location name has multiple locations, we (1) restrict to locations near any mentioned road or area, (2) check for a dominant cluster of locations and (3) prioritize certain landmark types over